BenCaiello/PalmettoBUG/docs/source/WelcometoPalmettoBUG.rst

 Details of Documentation creation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The pages of this documentation was created in Microsoft Word (odt_docs) or in jupyterlab (notebooks).
+The pages of this documentation were created in Microsoft Word (odt_docs) or in jupyterlab (notebooks).
 The odt files were then translated into .rst files using the pandoc library.
 These .rst files were subsequently
 edited into their final form (this mainly meant getting the proper relative links between pages and to images and fixing formatting).
 Then, sphinx (using the automated readthedocs pipeline) was used to convert the .rst files